 SOAR™ (Supporting Open Access for Researchers) is a collaboration between the Duke Clinical Research Institute (DCRI), academia, and private industry to open clinical research data for the benefit of the broader research community.

 The goal of SOAR™ is to foster transparency and openness in research, enabling researchers to more rapidly build upon previous work and allowing patients to gain access to needed therapies more quickly.
 The SOAR™ committee includes experts in biostatistics, research ethics, patient privacy, and the clinical specialty of the research.
 Proposals will be evaluated based on their scientific rationale as well as their analysis plans.

-"We believe these approaches will promote open science by allowing investigators to verify trial results as well as to pursue interesting secondary uses of trial data without compromising scientific integrity."
+"We promote data sharing by allowing investigators to verify trial results as well as to pursue interesting secondary uses of trial data without compromising scientific integrity."